xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration-kre.md

 Katalon TestCloud is a cloud-based test execution environment where you can automate test scripts across the most common and updated browsers and/or operating systems (OS) and/or a combination of both.
 See: [TestCloud Overview](https://docs.katalon.com/katalon-testcloud/docs/testcloud-overview.html).

-From version 8.2.5 onwards, you can run Test Suite/Test Suite Collection (TS/TSC) with TestCloud in Katalon Runtime Engine (KRE).
+From version 8.2.5 onwards, you can run test suites/test suite collections (TS/TSC) with TestCloud in Katalon Runtime Engine (KRE).

 You can also configure TestCloud Tunnel to run tests in private domains.
 For detailed information on TestCloud Tunnel and how to utilize it, see [TestCloud Tunnel](https://docs.katalon.com/katalon-testcloud/docs/testcloud-tunnel.html).